-Country-level

-COMPANY: COUNTRY:

-G-10 Exploration Liber ia

-Mark indicators below with a Yes No

-Has the company made public statem process in this country? ents in support of the EITI W

-2. Has the company committed to support implementation of the Country EITI William multi-stakeholder group), including aborelated directives (e.g. laws and MoUs meeting with stakeholders?

-3. Have all material payments been disci contracted to reconcile figures and pragreed EITI Reporting Templates and timelines?

-to reconcile figures and produce the E accounts independently audited to inf 4.
-Was the data that was submitted to the organisation contracted to reconcile figures and produce the EITI report taken from accounts independently audited to international standards?

-Has the company responded to querie contracted to reconcile figures and pr assist in reconciliation of country pay receipts in accordance with EITI Repo oduce the EITI report to ments with government -

-Yes No

-Overall Assessment (of above)

-Narrative opinions.

-If any indicators Recen use., Hann L \ 104 - } 2000

-Narrative opinions. '

-use there I eries agai Company

-Any other comments.
-Croup of Co.
+EITI Company Validation Form Country-level COMPANY: COUNTRY: Liberia Exploration Mark indicators below with a Yes No 1.
+Has the company made public statements in support of the EITI process in this country?
+2. Has the company committed to support and cooperate with implementation of the Country EITI Work Plan (as agreed by the multi-stakeholder group), including abiding by government EITI related directives (e.g. laws and MoUs) and, where appropriate, meeting with stakeholders?
+3. Have all material payments been disclosed to the organisation contracted to reconcile figures and produce the EITI report as per agreed EITI Reporting Templates and pursuant to agreed timelines?
+4. Was the data that was submitted to the organisation contracted to reconcile figures and produce the EITI report taken from accounts independently audited to international standards?
+5. Has the company responded to gueries from the organisation contracted to reconcile figures and produce the EITI report to assist in reconciliation of country payments with government receipts in accordance with EITI Reporting Templates?
+Yes No Overall Assessment (of above) Narrative opinions.
+If any indicators Hore Cer above are marked nog ol 'no', please provide an explanation. es Any other comments.
+Extractive Industries Transparency Initiative